-Illg smacked a two-run homer that increased the Knights' lead to 6-3 in the bottom of the second frame.
+Illg smacked a two-run home run that increased the Knights' lead to 6-3 in the bottom of the second inning.
 Campos added a two-run homer during the fourth inning for Wartburg College.

 O'Brien, Peterson and Liz Roby-Miklus each collected three of Wartburg College's 15 hits.
 Roby-Milkus accounted for four of the Knights' seven stolen bases in the nightcap.

 Knights relief pitcher Maddie Rog (5-2) earned the win, tossing 3.2 scoreless innings after entering in the second inning.

 Petrus (2-2) took the complete-game loss for the Titans, surrendering 15 hits and five walks.